garrandall/popular-music-data/tracks/tell-me-a-lie-sami-jo.md

 Though I know you don't even know my name
 Tell me a lie
 Say you just got into town
-Even though i've seen you before just hanging around Tell me a lie
+Even though I've seen you before just hanging around Tell me a lie
 Say you're not a married man
 But you don't know I saw you slip of a wedding ring